Plastic Surgery Recovery Tips

-Tip #2: Nutrition is critical for an optimal recovery.
+Tip #2: Nutrition is critical for optimal recovery.

 During surgery, your body undergoes an immense amount of stress.
 This could take the form of bruising, tissue damage, and more.
 After surgery (including plastic surgeries), the body has an increased need for a variety of nutrients, such as Vitamin C, Zinc, and Magnesium.

 This is because the trauma caused rapidly depletes the body of any natural reserves it had of key nutrients and thus quickly sends the body into a state of nutritional deficiency.
-Even if you normally maintain a great diet; during post-surgery recovery it might not be enough to supply your body with optimal levels of nutritional to ensure your best recovery.
+Even if you normally maintain a great diet; during post-surgery recovery, it might not be enough to supply your body with optimal levels of nutrition to ensure your best recovery.

 So stay hydrated, eat adequate amounts of protein and complex carbohydrates.

 After your plastic surgery, your physician will prescribe a pain medication to help with the post-operative pain.
 Take only enough so that your pain is bearable and tolerable, and don’t try to make the pain go away completely.